What is ERISA?

 Unfortunately, ERISA is one of the worst and most poorly understood laws ever passed by Congress.

 As interpreted by the United States Supreme Court, ERISA gives insurance companies enormous advantages that induce them to deny claims unfairly.
-In large part, ERISA gives insurance companies almost complete immunity against lawsuits no matter how outrageously they act or how malicious the denial of benefits.
+In large part, ERISA gives insurance companies almost complete immunity against lawsuits no matter how outrageously they act or how malicious the denial of benefits is.

 How Did ERISA Happen?